 As Seth Godin says ‘What to do when it’s your turn’ yet it was your turn and you had no fricken idea!!
-You walk to the front of the room, sit back to back with your ‘client’, only able to communicate through voice and listening and unfortunately you lose your thread.
+You walk to the front of the room, sit back to back with your ‘client’, only able to communicate through voice and ing and unfortunately you lose your thread.

 You weren’t just a coaching train crash – you were likened to the rescue